caltechlibrary/thesis_embargo_tools/README.md

 Now that you're in the thesis_embargo_tools folder, type `pip install .`

+### Updates

+To update the script, type `git pull`

 Usage
 -----

 + Use the stacks form to generate the request
-+ When you receive the request in email, download the email message
++ When you receive the request in email, download the email message and save it to the thesis_embargo_tools folder
-+ Create an appropriate folder structure for the students request
-+ Use [generate_committee_form.py](docs/generate_committee_form.md) to generate the Excel file that will be placed in the Box folder for the student's request.
-    + this program will generate two documents
-        + an Excel file the committee will complete for the review process
-        + a plain text file with an example email message to be sent to the committee members
-+ Forward link to the Excel file used for the committee form using the plain text committee email message
++ Type `python generate_committee_docs.py stacks_email.eml xlsx_filename.xlsx`,
+providing the name of the email message you saved earlier and the desired output file name

 License